Peter Philipakos: Amateur

-Professional career
+Professional

 AEK Athens

-In late December 2003, after completing his junior year, Philipakos tried out with AEK Athens of A' Ethniki (now called the Greek Super League).
-Philipakos then signed a 3.5-year professional contract with the club on January 9, 2004.
-He was ineligible to appear in competitive matches in the 2003–04 season since AEK already had the maximum-allowed number of non-European Union players on its roster.
-Philipakos’ Greek citizenship papers could not be processed in time for the club to register him as a Greek player; although he could train with the team until the start of the 2004–05 season.
-Philipakos never played for AEKby the end of the 2003–04 season AEK approached bankruptcy.
+In late December 2003, after completing his junior year, Philipakos tried out with the Greek side AEK Athens.
+On 9 January 2004 Philipakos then signed a 3.5-year professional contract with the club.
+He was ineligible to appear in competitive matches in the season, since AEK already had the maximum-allowed number of non-European Union players on their roster.
+The Greek citizenship papers of Philipakos could not be processed in time for the club to register him as a Greek player.
+Nevertheless the player could train with the team until the start of the following season.
+Philipakos eventually never played for AEK, who by the end of the season they approached bankruptcy.
 Philipakos was among a host of players who left the club as a result.

 Olympiacos

-In July 2004 AEK coach Dušan Bajević controversially signed with Olympiacos, AEK's Piraeus-based A' Ethniki rivals.
-He recruited Philipakos to sign a one-year contract with Olympiacos, Greece's most successful club, on July 31, 2004.
+In July 2004 the manager of AEK Dušan Bajević controversially signed with their rivals, Olympiacos.
+He recruited Philipakos to sign a one-year contract with Olympiacos, Greece's most successful club, on 31 July 2004.

-Philipakos took part in Olympiacos’ preseason tours of Spain and Cyprus, but just before the 2004–05 season he suffered an inguinal hernia on his left side that required surgery and forced him to miss season's first half.
+Philipakos took part in the pre-season tours of Olympiacos in Spain and Cyprus, but just before the 2004–05 season he suffered an inguinal hernia on his left side that required surgery and forced him to miss season's first half.
 Philipakos debuted for Olympiacos on January 19, 2005, in the Greek Cup against Iraklis at Kaftanzoglio Stadium.
 Philipakos made his league debutand first starton February 27, 2005, against Chalkidona (now called Atromitos) at Olympiacos’ Georgios Karaiskakis Stadium and he made his European debut on March 16, 2005, in the UEFA Cup Round of 16 against Newcastle United at St James' Park.
 During the season the Greek media continually compared Philipakos to former Olympiacos star winger Stelios Giannakopoulos.
 Olympiacos became A' Ethniki champions and Greek Cup winners in the 2004–05 season, with Philipakos making a total of 6 appearances (2 starts), playing primarily as a right-sided midfielder.
 At the end of the season, Olympiacos renewed Philipakos’ contract for 2 years.

 Bajević resigned from Olympiacos in June 2005.
 In July, Olympiacos hired Norwegian manager Trond Sollied.
 Sollied and Philipakos experienced a tumultuous relationship.
 Sollied brought in Nigerian Haruna Babangida to play Philipakos’ position, making Philipakos of little use.
 In early September 2005, Peter requested to leave the club, and was made to train on the side at Olympiacos’ Renti training complex until a resolution could be found.
 On October 31, 2005, Philipakos was officially released.

 Philipakos is the only Greek-American to have ever played in a league match for Olympiacos.